JDBennison/playparkpubs/README.md

 * Condensing reviews

 If a user writes more than one review of the same pub I would like to be able to automatically make sure they get put on the same page as opposed to two different pages.
+* Search by closest to

+I would like users to be able to type their postcode in and be able to see a list of results based on how close the pubs are to them.
+I would also like to add in a google maps API to show all of the pubs on a map for users to search visually too.
+* Image carousel

+I am planning to implement a way to let users upload more than one image so that at the bottom of the page there will be a carousel of all the images so that users can see a selection of pictures.
 ## Technologies Used
 For the basics of front end I mostly used HTML5, CSS3 and Javascript and back end I used Python along with the following libraries and frameworks
 * [Materialize](https://materializecss.com/)